 Delaware Statutory Trust (DST)

 In a Delaware Statutory Trust, an investor can sell their property and use the proceeds to purchase an interest in a specialized type of trust that owns and operates an institutional quality commercial real estate asset.
 IRS Revenue Ruling 2004-86 permits a DST Investment/DST Property to be used as a replacement in a 1031 Exchange.
 DST investment opportunities are offered by many major real estate firms and can be easily discovered through a simple internet search.

-Depending on the specific needs of a real estate investor, their return requirements, risk tolerance, and time horizon one of these options may be a better fit than an UPREIT.
+Depending on the specific needs of a real estate investor, their return requirements, risk tolerance, and time horizon, a TIC or DST may be a better fit than an UPREIT.